 Beauty Salons, Barbershops and Spas

-Personal services, such as hair and nail salons, tanning, massage, tattoo parlors and spas across the state are allowed to reopen on Monday, June 15.
+Personal services, such as hair and nail salons, tanning, massage, tattoo parlors and spas across the state were allowed to reopen in June.
 Customers can expect to fill out a health screening, do a temperature check and get their contact information for contact tracing purposes.
 Businesses must limit who can be inside the shop, remove self-serve refreshments and magazines in waiting areas and require customers and employees to wear face coverings.

 Parks and Playgrounds